iwanders/playground-rust-cpp-iterators/README.md

 - Slices
 - Tuple
 - Vec
+- Ref / RefMut: Used by iterators.

+Traits:
+- FromIter (used by `collect`)
+- Borrow (used by `starts_with`)

 None of these are feature complete, that would take a lot of work, they have just a few methods each to see how it could work and what the semantics would be.

+Examples are sort of ordered, but sometimes they use types / concepts introduced later.

 ## Option
 An iterator's `.next()` returns an [`Option`](https://doc.rust-lang.org/std/option/enum.Option.html#), so we need that first.